Skip to main content

 There are bright, beautifully maintained, rooms, well supplied with age-appropriate toys, games, and books The children use art therapy as one source of healing.

 Eleon Church in nearby Lutsk has supported this orphanage for twenty years.
 Volunteers hold weekly programs as well as summer day camps.
-They are a bright light in this area.
+They are a bright light in this senseless war.

-Pastor Oleg was born in northern Russia and moved to Lutsk in 1987 with his aging mother because she was from Lutsk.
-He started a business in 1991, became a Christian in 1995, and started to serve in Eleon church in various roles.
+Pastor Oleg, lead pastor at Eleon Church, was born in northern Russia and moved to Lutsk in 1987 with his aging mother.
+Lutsk is their family’s heritage city.
+He started a business in 1991, became a Christian in 1995, and started to serve in Eleon Church in various roles.
 He was ordained as the lead pastor in April 2025.

 Pastor Oleg and Luda from Eleon Church, Lutsk.